meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 }
 ```

-The header always begins by BM.
+The header always begins with the two ASCII characters BM, which is a reasonably safe indication that this is indeed a BMP file.
 As a matter of fact, here's what you get when you open a .BMP file in a hexadecimal editor :

 ![]({{site.baseurl}}/assets/images/tuto-5-textured-cube/hexbmp.png)